aircraftyue/aircraftyue/README.md

 ## Hi there 👋

-I am Yue, currently studying for a master's degree in University of Chinese Academy of Sciences.
+I am YueZhen, currently studying for a master's degree in University of Chinese Academy of Sciences.
-I enjoy working on problems related to Computer Vision, Image Processing, Pose Estimation, Augmented Reality, and other related topics.
+I enjoy working on problems related to the Computer Vision, Image Processing, Pose Estimation, Augmented Reality, Data Analysis and other related topics.

 Feel free to connect with me: yuez@sari.ac.cn